-French police confounded by twins' DNA in rapes caseFebruary 10th, 2013 in Genetics /
+French police confounded by twins' DNA in rapes caseFebruary 10, 2013 in Medicine & Health / Genetics

 French police investigating a series of rapes in the southern city of Marseille are confounded after tracing DNA evidence to a set of twins but not knowing which one may be to blame.